Plastic Procedures > Non-Surgical Procedures > LASER

 Q - What is the type of anesthesia, and when I can return to normal life?

-Q - What are the symptoms that may occur in the first five days after Fractional Laser procedures?
+Q - What are the symptoms that may occur in the first five days after LASER Birthmark removal procedures?

 Q - What are the guarantees that the success of the process?